Jenny023/Decision-Tree-Classifier-for-SNLI/README.md

 Two types of features, smart and shallow, are extracted in various methods.
 Some make use of spaCy and WordNet among other Python libraries.

 ### Installation & Set-Up
-The code is written in a Jupyter Notebook using Google Colab.
+The code is written in a Python Notebook using Google Colab.

 *Necessary datasets*
 - SNLI